Trapping: Cage traps (live traps)

 Cage traps are designed to catch live animals in a cage.
 They are usually baited, sometimes with food bait and sometimes with a live "lure" animal.
 Common baits include cat food and fish.
 Cage traps usually have a trigger located in the back of the cage that causes a door to shut; some traps with two doors have a trigger in the middle of the cage that causes both doors to shut.
 In either type of cage, the closure of the doors and the falling of a lock mechanism prevents the animal from escaping by locking the door(s) shut.

 Cage-trap for squirrels

 With two doors open, the squirrel can see through the opening on the opposite end.
 Peanut butter is placed in the trap as bait to attract the squirrel.

 In some locations, the traps can be placed in alignment with a building, wall, or fence (nearly under one edge of a bush).
 The wall does not present a threat to the squirrel, and the bush reduces the exposure and view of the squirrel.
 A blind area (by using natural or cardboard materials) surrounding the end of the trap presents a darker, safe hiding space near the trigger and bait of the trap.
 Where two-door traps are not available, a piece of cardboard held in place with a brick can be put behind the rear of the trap.

 Glue traps

-Glue traps (also called adhesive or sticky traps) are made using adhesive applied to cardboard or similar material.
-Bait can be placed in the center or a scent may be added to the adhesive; alternatively, the traps may be placed in animal pathways.
-Glue board traps are used primarily for rodent and insect control indoors.
-Glue traps are not effective outdoors because environmental conditions (moisture, dust) quickly make the adhesive ineffective.